Gyrozaid/Neural-Analysis/README.md

     - options for sorting algorithms currently include "kilosort4", "spykingcircus2", and "mountainsort5"
 3. run ```conda activate phy2```
 4. run ```phy template-gui path_to_your_phy_python_file```
-    - sort.py will automatically export to phy and provide the command to open results with phy for you.
-If you do not see this command, run the above command replacing path_to_your_phy_python_file with the params.py file you see within your saved results
+    - sort.py will automatically export to phy and, for mountainsort and spykingcircus, provide the command to open results with phy for you.
+If you do not see this command, run the above command replacing path_to_your_phy_python_file with the path to the params.py file you see within your saved results

 Have fun spike sorting!

-MAIN FILE:
-sort.ipynb
-comment out processing steps that have already been computed.